-Who is the Author?
+Who is the Author ?

-Mrs. Griswold, of New York, writes us the follow-
+Mrs. Griswold, of New York, writes us the following note :

-"In the number of the B. P. Journal, bearing date Oct.
+"In the number of the R. P. JOURNAL, bearing date Oct.
 21st, is a poem attributed to Tennyson, called "Unwritten Poems."
-In a July number, 1864, of the New York Daily Tribune, Robert Dale Owen says: I picked up the other day, on a friend's desk, a tiny volume of poems, which he said had dropped down there, he scarce knew how, from
+In a July number, 1964, of the New York Dady Tribune, Robert Dale Owen says : I picked up the other day, on & friend's desk, a tiny volume of poems, which he said had dropped down there, he scarce know how, from Germany.

-" About two-thirds of the volume are translations from the German; the rest, some twenty odd brief, original pieces-Wayside Blossoms, they are called by the author-and she gives her name (an unknown one) as Mary H. C. Booth, from Wisconsin.
+" About two-thirds of the volume are translations from the German ; the rest, some twenty odd brief, original picces-Wayside Blossoms, they are called by the anthor-and she gives her name (an unknown one) as Mary H. C. Booth, from Wisconsin.

-" Among the original, Mr. Owen cites this-the mwritten poems and says; here is an idea not new, but was it ever as gracefully expressed?
+"Among the original, Mr. Owen cites this-the mwritten poems and says : here is an idea not new, but was it ever as gracofully expressed ?

-"Shall we trace this little waif across the sea to the poet laureate, or find its birthplace a woman's brain, dwelling in that unpoetical place, a few miles north of you, known as Milwankee 911
+"Shall we trace this little waif across the sea to the poet laureate, or find its birthplace a woman's brain, dwelling in that unpoetical place, a few miles north of you, known as Milwankee ?"

 We rescued the little gem from the waste-basket and sent it to our readers, hoping it would call forth other "poems that ripple through lowliest lives."
 Mrs. Mary H. C. Booth was the wife of Sherman Booth, of Milwankee, Wis.
 She spent several years in Germany.
-She returned to this country in 1864, and died in New York, the 11th of April of that year.
-If Unwritten Poems is in her collection, there Is no question of the authorship.
+She returned to this country in 1884, and died in New York, the 11th of April of that year.
+If Unwritten Poems is in her collection, there is no question of the anthorship.
 There was a mistake in giving Tennyson credit for the poem.